-\paragraph{Results} The results are reported in Table \ref{tab:fewshot_res} and Table \ref{tab:fewshot_results2}.
-As shown in Table \ref{tab:fewshot_res}, our GraphVec-FM consistently outperforms all baseline methods in the supervised pre-training paradigm and achieved second best in the unsupervised pre-training paradigm.
+The results are reported in Table \ref{tab:fewshot_res} and Table \ref{tab:fewshot_results2}.
+As shown in Table \ref{tab:fewshot_res}, our GraphVec consistently outperforms all baseline methods in the supervised pretraining paradigm and achieved second best in the unsupervised pretraining paradigm.
 Compared with in-domain baselines with different fine-tuning strategies under the cross-dataset setting, our model still achieves competitive performance.
-In social network and computer vision datasets that have a significant gap between pre-training datasets in both semantics and structure, our GraphVec-FM consistently outperforms other baselines.
-This performance demonstrates that our pre-trained model effectively learns generalizable graph embeddings across different domains without relying on delicately designed tuning methods.
+In social network and computer vision datasets that have a significant gap between pretraining datasets in both semantics and structure, our GraphVec consistently outperforms other baselines.
+This performance demonstrates that our pretrained model effectively learns generalizable graph embeddings across different domains without relying on delicately designed tuning methods.
 It also highlights the model's capability to capture features from diverse domains while maintaining a strong generalization ability to new domains.
-Compared to the supervised pre-trained model, the unsupervised pre-trained model exhibits only a slight decrease in accuracy except for COLLAB and Letter-med.
-The unsupervised GraphVec-FM still outperforms all four baselines on 4 of the 7 datasets.
+Compared to the supervised pretrained model, the unsupervised pretrained model exhibits only a slight decrease in accuracy except for COLLAB and Letter-med.
+The unsupervised GraphVec still outperforms all four baselines on 4 of the 7 datasets.